itpp-labs/misc-addons/ir_attachment_s3/doc/index.rst

   * to link objects one-by-one from an odoo backend (this option is only abailable for images attachments):

-    * In any place where you can upload images to odoo (i.e. from ``Sales >> Sales >> Products`` when you select a product and push ``[Edit]`` button there and hove your mouse pointer under the place on a form view where an image should be) along with standard pencil and trash bin buttons you can see the additional ``[@]`` button.
+    * In any place where you can upload images to odoo (i.e. from ``Sales >> Sales >> Products`` when you select a product and push ``[Edit]`` button there and hover your mouse pointer under the place on a form view where an image should be) along with standard pencil and trash bin buttons you can see the additional ``[@]`` button.
 Click this button.
     * Copy-paste your url for image and click ``[Save]`` button